glitchjsy/opendata.je/docs/changelog/index.md

 * Begin adding support for a graph to track wait times at Customer & Local Services over time

 ### Wednesday 4th December
-* Added fixed colours for the [Parking Spaces Over Time](/charts/transport/parking-over-time) chart (previously it would generate random colours on every request)
+* Added fixed colours for the Parking Spaces Over Time chart (previously it would generate random colours on every request)

 ### Sunday 1st December
-* Add proper date picker to [Parking Spaces Over Time](/charts/transport/parking-over-time) chart
+* Add proper date picker to /charts/transport/parking-over-time chart
 * Changed eatsafe fetching job to run every 2 days rather than every hour (it cost a fortune in mapbox tokens!)
 * Temporarily disabled coordinate fetching for eatsafe data until mapbox account issues are sorted out
 * Added banner to Map page to state that the map is currently not working due to mapbox account issues